vidibus/vidibus-timecode/README.md

 ## Installation

-Add `ruby gem "vidibus-timecode"` to your Gemfile.
+Add `gem "vidibus-timecode"` to your Gemfile.
 Then call `bundle install` on your console.

 ## Usage